Gordon Jenkins: Personal life

 Jenkins married high school sweetheart Nancy Harkey in 1931 and had three children: Gordon Jr., Susan, and Page.
 In 1946, he divorced Harkey and married Beverly Mahr, one of the singers in his band.
 They had a son, Bruce.
 Jenkins also recorded an album with Beverly Jenkins for Impulse! in 1964, entitled Gordon Jenkins Presents My Wife The Blues Singer.

 Toward the end of his life, he was in a near-fatal automobile accident, which left him debilitated.
 Nonetheless, he conducted a full orchestra for a recording session in spite of his pain.

-Jenkins died of Lou Gehrig's disease in Malibu, California, twelve days shy of his 74th birthday.
+Jenkins died of Lou Gehrig's disease in Malibu, California, eleven days shy of his 74th birthday.

 His son, sports writer Bruce Jenkins, wrote a biography on his late father in 2005, titled 'Goodbye: In search of Gordon Jenkins' including a rare interview with Frank Sinatra among others for insights into Jenkins' process.

-Jenkins' granddaughter, singer/songwriter Ella Dawn Jenkins, is a career musician in San Francisco.
+Jenkins' granddaughter, singer/songwriter Ella Dawn Jenkins, known as EllaHarp, is a career musician in San Francisco.